learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 So, if scraping is so tricky, why do we use it?
 Well, not all of the data we might be interested in using to program is available to use through APIs.
 For example, let's say we're creating an app that catalogues popular musicians and searches the web for their upcoming concerts.
 A quick google search will reveal that, unfortunately for us, there isn't a "Popular Musician" API out there just waiting to be used.
 There is however, a very comprehensive list of musicians on the Billboard website.
 In such a scenario, you may want to programmatically grab every musicians name from the Billboard list and store those artists in your own database.

-Here's another example: let's say your creating an app that allows a user to subscribe to a news feed.
+Here's another example: let's say you're creating an app that allows a user to subscribe to a news feed.
 You anticipate that your users are super-tech savvy and might be interested in subscribing to some lesser-known tech news sites.
 Such sites may not have an API that makes their articles available to you.
 Instead, you would have to scrape those sites for their latest news articles and send those newest articles to your users.

 These are just a few examples of situations in which scraping might come in handy.
 Now that we have a few use-cases that illustrate the utility of scraping, let's talk about *how* to scrape.